hyperhq/docs.hypercontainer.io/reference/api.md

 `POST /pod/create?podArgs=****`

-The argument is a string which convert the user pod's json to string.
+The argument is a string, which converts the pod's json to a string.
 ##### Start pod
 `POST /pod/start`